tiepdotme/samwize.com/_posts/2016-10-24-swift-protocol-development-guide.markdown

 }
 ```

 Of course, now any type that implements the `Codable` protocol must be a `UIViewController`, if it wants the default implementation.

+## Optional methods

+If you want a protocol method, you _can try_ to add `optional` attribute to the `func`.
+But that will give the error:

+> 'optional' can only be applied to members of an @objc protocol

+The Swift way is slightly more tedious.
+You have to add a default extension, which is already covered in the section above!

+The `code` method in the section **Default Extension** makes the method optional.

 ## Protocol of class type